Xilinx/VMC_Help/HDL/delay/README.md

 example, the following is the synthesis result for a 1-bit wide delay block with a latency of L=64:

-Figure: 1-Bit Wide Delay Block with a Latency of L=64

 ![](./Images/jsy1538085458405.png)

 The first SRL provides a delay of 32 cycles and the associated flip-flop